 Tropical Medical Research Institute (TMRI), UWI

 Caribbean Coastal Area Management Foundation (CCAM)

-CCAM is one of a number of NGOs who have been designated management responsibility for the islands' fish sanctuaries and were the chief organisers of the two-day Fish Sanctuary Retreat held in March.
-The Retreat funded by EFJ, brought together 5 fish sanctuary management organisations who have responsibility of a total of 8 sanctuaries.
+CCAM is one of a number of NGOs who have been designated management responsibility for the islands’ fish sanctuaries and were the chief organizers of the two-day Fish Sanctuary Retreat held in March.
+The Retreat funded by EFJ brought together 5 fish sanctuary management organizations who have the responsibility of a total of 8 sanctuaries.
 Issues surrounding, management, enforcement, monitoring, baseline surveys, communications among many others were discussed and mapped out at the Retreat.
 Relevant government agency representatives were also available to provide guidance on the next steps.